ruiz-salvat/VideoStream/README.md

 * Add and implement slug field to video model

-* WevSecurityConfig is deprecated -> update
+* WebSecurityConfig is deprecated -> update

 * Error page